Goals for today

 IMPORTANT NOTE: For the next exercise, you will be paired with another student to peer review the CVs that you have just made.
 Therefore, if you do not feel comfortable sharing your own CV, feel free to make a CV for one of your favorite scientists or a fictional character instead.

-After you are done with this exercise, please make a few obvious typos (~5) in the document, knit it, and commit and push the final version to GitHub.
+After you are done with this exercise, please make a few obvious typos (~5) in the document, render it, and commit and push the final version to GitHub.

 Suggested activities